Poojan1912/event-sphere/README.md

 - **EventSphere.Presentation**: The startup project that handles the API controllers, routing, and middleware.
 It also contains the Angular application.
 - **EventSphere.Infrastructure**: The Infrastructure project is responsible for all interactions with external resources like databases, third-party APIs, and services.
+- **EventSphere.Core**: The Core project is having important business logics and provides necessary interfaces which are implemented by Infrastructure layer services.

 ## Getting Started